-3. The remote reviewers
+3. The remote external reviewers

-In addition to the RAP, Coeliac UK relies on input from remote reviewers.
+In addition to the RAP, Coeliac UK relies on input from external remote reviewers.
 They are individuals who bring in the necessary specialised expertise.
-Remote reviewers work remotely and deliver their individual assessments by electronic means.
+Remote external reviewers work remotely and deliver their individual assessments by electronic means.
 They do not participate in RAP meetings.

-The assignment of remote reviewers to proposals is carried out under the responsibility of the RAP Chair in collaboration with the RAP members.
+The assignment of remote reviewers to proposals is carried out under the responsibility of the RAP Chair in collaboration with the RAP members and Coeliac UK's research team.
 Any member of the international scientific community can act as a remote reviewer, subject to the approval and accreditation of the person in question and their acceptance of the conditions regarding confidentiality and conflict of interest.

-To take advantage of the best spectrum of specialised expertise, in addition to RAP members, reviews are requested from remote reviewers who work remotely.
+To take advantage of the best spectrum of specialised expertise, in addition to RAP members, reviews are requested from remote external reviewers who work remotely.
 All the reviews will then form the basis for the RAP discussions.